2020 American athlete strikes: Reactions to walkouts

 In an August 27 interview with CNN, Marc Short, Chief of Staff to Vice President Mike Pence, said, "If they want to protest, I don't think we care" when commenting on the NBA walkout in support of social justice reforms after the police shooting of Jacob Blake.

 On August 27, retired Chicago Bears linebacker and Hall of Famer Brian Urlacher made a post to Instagram criticizing NBA players for staging walkouts of playoff games over the police shooting of Jacob Blake and stating "Patriot Lives Matter", attracting significant criticism.
 In response to Urlacher's post, the Chicago Bears stated, "the social media posts in no way reflect the values or opinions of the Chicago Bears organization."

 Real Salt Lake and Utah Royals owner Dell Loy Hansen criticized players taking part in the strike and stated that "the disrespect is profound to me personally".
 He also threatened to pull investment from the club.
 Hansen announced he would sell the club after further allegations of racist comments and behavior were revealed.

 Variations and disagreements over terminology

 There has been disagreement over whether to refer to the player action as a strike or a boycott.
 When a New York Times headline referred to it as a "boycott", Representative Alexandria Ocasio-Cortez of New York responded on Twitter that "strike" was the proper term.
 LeBron James used the term "boycott" in response to the National Basketball Players Association calling it a "postponement".

-Multiple terms are in use (emphasis added):